brigitte-bigi/auto-cs/README.md

 ### Overview

-The problem of automatically cueing speech is divided into 4 sequential tasks:
+AutoCuedSpeech divides the problem of automatically cueing speech into four sequential tasks:

     1. WHAT?
 From the time-aligned phonemes, what are the keys?
     2. WHEN?
 From the time-aligned keys, when moving the hand (position and shape)?